ZationServer/zation-service-mysql/README.md

 ## What is Zation-service-mysql?
 ***Zation-service-mysql*** is a zation service wrapper of the npm package [mysql](https://www.npmjs.com/package/mysql) for creating connections to MySQL servers.
 This service will automatically create connection pools with your provided instance configurations on each worker.
-Also, it will add new functionality to the Bag and RequestBag for easy accessing your databases.
+Also, it will add new functionality to the Bag for easy accessing your databases.

 ## Install